MusicPlayerDaemon/website/content/clients/index.md

 [gmpc](http://gmpclient.org/)(Gnome Music Player Client) - A fully featured client.

-[pympd](http://pympd.sourceforge.net/) - Pymp'd is a frontend for mpd in the style of rhythmbox and itunes

 [QMPDClient](http://bitcheese.net/QMPDClient/) - Qt4 based mpd client, originally developed by Håvard Tautra Knutsen.
 Set of patches developed by community was then called "QMPDClient-ne".
 Now it became mainline

 [Quimup](https://sourceforge.net/projects/quimup/) - QUIMUP is a client for the music player daemon (MPD) written in C++ and QT3 with focus on mouse handling and drag and drop.